lizzies/mcp_omni_connect-123445/README.md

 - **Session**: A single conversation with your agent.
 Sessions help maintain context and separate different user interactions.

 - **MCP (Model Context Protocol)**: A standard protocol for connecting AI agents to external tools and services.
 OmniCoreAgent has built-in MCP client support.

-- **Vector Database**: A special database that stores information in a way that allows semantic search (finding information by meaning, not exact text).
-Used for long-term memory.

 - **Background Agent**: An agent that runs automatically on a schedule, without human interaction.
 Perfect for monitoring, periodic tasks, or automation.